 - Note: It is illegal to fuel a PWC at water's edge on any of the beaches on the lake.
 Fueling must be done at a gas dock or on dry land.

+No matter where or what you fuel, keeping fuel out of the waterways is of vital importance.
 Even a small amount of spilled fuel can disperse and cause an oil sheen to spread out over a large area of water.
 Small spills add up to big problems as they accumulate.
 And after the sheen is gone, the persistence of fuel in the water continues to threaten aquatic environment.
 It can kill fish and other aquatic life, and can cause long-term damage to the surrounding habitat.
 Report any large spills to the Marina personnel.

 Lake Havasu does allow watercraft with two-stroke motors on the lake.
 However, boaters with two-stroke motors are urged to make sure their vessels are running properly prior to boating on the lake.